Jotasiete7/TortaApp-V2/docs/technical/DESIGN_DECISIONS.md

 ### 2. UserSettings (`components/UserSettings.tsx`)

 **Key Features:**
-- ✅ Audio controls (volume, mute)
+- âœ… Audio controls (volume, mute)
-- ✅ Visual effects toggles
+- âœ… Visual effects toggles
-- ✅ **Auto-Updater button** (Check for Updates)
+- âœ… **Auto-Updater button** (Check for Updates)
-- ✅ SoundService integration
+- âœ… SoundService integration

 **Critical:** The "Check for Updates" section was added for Tauri auto-updater.
 DO NOT remove.